huggingface/Google-Cloud-Containers/examples/cloud-run/tgi-deployment/README.md

   - `--model-id`: The model ID to use, in this case, [`hugging-quants/Meta-Llama-3.1-8B-Instruct-AWQ-INT4`](https://huggingface.co/hugging-quants/Meta-Llama-3.1-8B-Instruct-AWQ-INT4).
   - `--quantize`: The quantization method to use, in this case, `awq`.
 If not specified, it will be retrieved from the `quantization_config->quant_method` in the `config.json` file.
 - `--port`: The port the container listens to.
 - `--cpu` and `--memory`: The number of CPUs and amount of memory to allocate to the container.
-Needs to be set to 8 and 32GiB, respectively; as that's a requirement for using the GPU.
+Needs to be set to 4 and 16Gi (16 GiB), respectively; as that's a requirement for using the GPU.
 - `--no-cpu-throttling`: Disables CPU throttling, which is required for using the GPU.
 - `--gpu` and `--gpu-type`: The number of GPUs and the GPU type to use.
 Needs to be set to 1 and `nvidia-l4`, respectively; as at the time of writing this tutorial, those are the only available options as Cloud Run on GPUs is still under preview.
-- `--max-instances`: The maximum number of instances to run, set to 3, but default value is 7.
+- `--max-instances`: The maximum number of instances to run, set to 3, but default maximum value is 7.
 Alternatively, one could set it to 1 too, but that could eventually lead to downtime during infrastructure migrations, so anything above 1 is recommended.
 - `--concurrency`: the maximum number of concurrent requests per instance, set to 64.
 The value is not arbitrary, but determined after running and evaluating the results of [`text-generation-benchmark`](https://github.com/huggingface/text-generation-inference/tree/main/benchmark), as the most optimal balance between throughput and latency; where the current default for TGI being 128 is a bit too much.
 Note that this value is also aligned with the [`--max-concurrent-requests`](https://huggingface.co/docs/text-generation-inference/en/basic_tutorials/launcher#maxconcurrentrequests) argument in TGI.
 - `--region`: The region to deploy the Cloud Run service.
 - `--no-allow-unauthenticated`: Disables unauthenticated access to the service, which is a good practice as adds an authentication layer managed by Google Cloud IAM.